Rnazx/goblin/README.md

 ./main.sh
 ```
 This runs all the necessary scripts, from algebraically solving the expressions to finding the solutions numerically.
 The order in which to run the scripts is as follows:
-### 1. Solving the expressions

-* We solve for the magnetic fields and turbulence using [Sympy](https://www.sympy.org/en/index.html).
-* The code for solving the expressions can be found in the [expressions](expressions) directory.
-* The [turbulence_expressions.py](expressions/turbulence_expressions.py) script solves for the turbulence parameters in terms of the observables.
-Subsequently, the [magnetic_expressions.py](expressions/magnetic_expressions.py) script uses this solution to find the expressions for the magnetic fields and pitch angles.

-### 2. Cleaning and formatting the data
+### 1. Cleaning and formatting the data
+Based on the galaxy chosen in config.sh, the data for the observables corresponding to that galaxy is picked.
 * For each galaxy, the data for the different observables are compiled from different sources and used in the Python files in the [data](data) directory.
+* For some observables, multiple sources of data were available.
+In such cases, the one with better agreement with the final model predictions was chosen.
+* The data used by the model is stored in the [model_data](data/model_data) directory while the data used to compare our model predictions is stored in the [supplementary_data](data/supplementary_data) directory.
 *  As this data is compiled from different sources, the radial range involved for each observable can be different.
 Hence, an interpolation method is implemented where the coarsest radial range is chosen, and the other observables are interpolated for this radial range.
+This is done in the [data_common.py](data/data_common.py) script.
 A depiction of this interpolation method is shown:
 <p align="center">
 <img src = "https://github.com/Rnazx/MSc.-Thesis/assets/42196798/edec171d-9f47-4877-b9ec-7e1c19892d9c" width ="500" height = "350" alt = "interpolation" />

 <em align="center">The black dots represent the raw data.
 The green lines represent the set of points for which we want the data to be interpolated.</em>
 </p>

-**Note:** There are various switches in the scripts to choose the source from which the data is taken from.
+**Note:** The scripts have various switches to choose the source from which the data is taken.
+This information is stored in removed_data_{galaxy_name}.csv file

-* This interpolated data is then used in [zipped_data.py](zipped_data.py), where the values for the parameters and switches are read from the [parameters.in](parameters.in) and [switches.in](switches.in) input files respectively.
+* This interpolated data is then used in [zipped_data.py](zipped_data.py), where inputs such as the parameters and switches are read from the [parameters.in](inputs/parameters.in) and [switches.in](inputs/switches.in) input files in the [inputs](inputs) directory.
-* The parameters and the interpolated data are then formatted into the desired format and saved as a pickle file.
+* The parameters and the interpolated data are then formatted into the desired format and saved as an input file in the [inputs](inputs) directory itself as [zip_data.in](inputs/zip_data.in).

+### 2. Solving the expressions

+* We solve for the magnetic fields and turbulence using [Sympy](https://www.sympy.org/en/index.html).
+* The code for solving the expressions can be found in the [expressions](expressions) directory.
+* The [turbulence_expressions.py](expressions/turbulence_expressions.py) script solves for the turbulence parameters in terms of the observables.
+Subsequently, the [magnetic_expressions.py](expressions/magnetic_expressions.py) script uses this solution to find the expressions for the magnetic fields and pitch angles.

 ### 3. Using the data in the solved expressions
 <p align="center">